Esmée Denters

-Esmée Denters (born 28 September 1988) is a Dutch singer and YouTube celebrity.
+Esmée Denters (born 28 September 1988) is a Dutch singer and YouTuber.
 Denters started promoting herself as a musician online in 2006, covering songs by artists including Justin Timberlake and Natasha Bedingfield.
-By mid-2008 she became one of the first music artists to exceed 100 million views on YouTube.
 Denters was signed by Timberlake as the first artist to his label Tennman Records.
 In May 2009, she released her debut studio album, Outta Here, and toured the United States with Timberlake.
 After the label dropped her, Denters moved to London, where she competed in BBC One's The Voice UK.

 In 2017, Denters released her EP These Days, followed by the EP Past, Present, Future in 2020.

 Early life

-Denters was born in Arnhem, Gelderland, The Netherlands.
+Denters was born on 28 September 1988, in Arnhem.
 Denters lived in Westervoort next to Arnhem until she was fifteen, when her family moved to Oosterbeek, Gelderland.
 She graduated from high school in Arnhem in 2006 and subsequently attended the HAN University of Applied Sciences where she was working towards a Bachelor of Social Work until she dropped out in her first year in February 2007 to join Tennman Records.